 If you were faced with a disaster and had to evacuate your home, what would happen to your pet(s)?
 Many sad stories have arisen from the wildfires in California, Hurricane Katrina and other events, but just a little extra pet preparation could save countless lives.

 The American Society for the Prevention of Cruelty to Animals has a comprehensive disaster preparedness Web page.
 Among the helpful suggestions is a list of first aid and travel kit items, as well as tips for arranging for temporary housing in the event that lodging or shelters won’t accept pets.
-Visit the website for more information.
-The Federal Emergency Management agency also has information on keeping pets safe in dangerous situations.
+The Federal Emergency Management agency has information on keeping pets safe in dangerous situations.
+The Department of Homeland Security’s Ready campaign also has a page of information and resources dedicated to pets and animals.

 Take advantage of these resources and set aside a moment to ensure that your furry friends will be provided for.
 They’ll never say “thank you,” but you’ll settle for a lick and a tail wag, won’t you?